 - Around the same time, researchers from a German company revealed a hack that allowed them to bypass the facial authentication of Windows 10 Hello by printing a facial image in infrared.

-- Forbes announced in an article dated 31 May 2018 that researchers from the University of Toronto have developped an
+- Forbes announced in an article from May 2018 that researchers from the University of Toronto have developped an

 In short, a user could apply a filter that modifies specific pixels in an image before putting it on the web.
 These changes are imperceptible to the human eye but are very confusing for facial recognition algorithms.